 Adding an Additional Interest to your policy helps guarantee that parties with a financial stake in the commercial property have adequate coverage.

-Who would be exposed in the event of a fire, storm, or other damage to your place of business?3
+Who would be exposed in the event of a fire, storm, or other damage to your place of business?

 Building owners sometimes contractually require their commercial lessees to add them as Additional Interests on a property policy that covers a building.
 This can be less expensive than taking out their own insurance, or they can share risk with tenants when they are listed on two policies.
-Because the tenant does not have an ownership interest in the building, and just a potential contractual obligation, you should talk to your insurance broker to discuss if the insurer will cover this situation.
+Because the tenant does not have an ownership interest in the building, only a potential contractual obligation, you should talk to your insurance broker to discuss if the insurer will cover this situation.2

 If you are leasing expensive equipment, the lessor may require that you list them on your insurance policy.

-With Thimble’s general liability insurance and professional liability insurance, it’s easy to add Additional Insureds on-demand, and for no additional charge.
-When you update your policy via the Thimble mobile app, you can instantly see the Additional Insureds listed on your policy.
+With Thimble’s general liability insurance and professional liability insurance, it’s easy to add as many Additional Insureds as you need, and for no additional charge.
+When you update your policy via the Thimble mobile app or online, you can instantly see the Additional Insureds listed on your policy.